• Skip to primary navigation

 large mixing bowl with chocolate mousse batter

-Step 9: Cover one side of a 20 cm cake ring (about 5-6 cm tall) with plastic wrap, and line the inside with acetate sheet for easy unmolding.
+Cover one side of a 20 cm cake ring (about 5-6 cm tall) with plastic wrap, and line the inside with acetate sheet for easy unmolding and fill the ring with the chocolate mousse.

 cake ring with chocolate mousse